labgem/microscope-user-doc/docs/content/mage/info.rst

 * **Identity**: % amino-acid identity to reference protein if a blast alignment was detected.
 * **Alignment length**: Length of BLAST alignment in amino-acids if a blast alignment was detected.

-You can access to the : AMRFinderPlus Result page by clicking on  **Resistome** tab in the Comparative Genomics menu.
+You can access AMRFinderPlus result page by clicking on  **Resistome** tab in the Comparative Genomics menu.

 ========
 Virulome